ctrlmaniac/ctrlmaniac/README.md

         self.languages_spoken = ["it_IT", "en_US", "en_GB"]

+        self.description = (
-        self.description = "I'm a full-stack web developer!
-Eager to learn new things, always with one new project in mind, passionate about programming with computers."
+            "I'm a full-stack web developer! "
+            + "Eager to learn new things, always with one new project in mind, "
+            + "passionate about programming with computers."
+        )

         self.websites = [
             "https://ctrlmaniac.me",